rodanmaharjan/ThreatIntelligence/README.md

 Usage
 💻 The IOCs in this repository can be used in a variety of ways, including:
-🛡️ Integration into security tools for automated threat detection and response 🔍 Manual analysis to identify potential threats \n
+🛡️ Integration into security tools for automated threat detection and response 🔍 Manual analysis to identify potential threats
 🤝 Sharing with other organizations for collaboration and information sharing

 Contributing